Doctor Who series 2: Critical reception

 The finale was characterised by IGNs Ahsan Haque as "an intense epic" still being "led by character-driven drama", and by Radio Timess Mark Braxton as a story where the strength of the show's two biggest foes combined is contrasted with "a poignant story about loss".
 In addition, IGNs Haque, while finding "the denouement to be the clear emotional highlight", also found the dialogue "funny and witty" and adding to "the memorability of the finale".
 Together with "the great writing and beautiful acting", he called it more entertaining than entire seasons of many shows and "sci-fi television at its finest".
 Similarly, Radio Timess Braxton praised the show for finding "ways to think big" since its revival while also sometimes delivering on this scale "with such devastating intimacy".

-Screen Rants Edward Cleary ranked the series sixth of thirteen, and felt the chemistry between Tennant and Piper—one of Doctor Whos best duos—overshadowed any problems; he described "The Impossible Planet" / "The Satan Pit" as one of the "best two-parters ever".
+Screen Rants Edward Cleary ranked the series sixth of thirteen, and felt the chemistry between Tennant and Piper overshadowed any problems; he described "The Impossible Planet" / "The Satan Pit" as one of the "best two-parters ever".
 In 2021, Comic Book Resourcess Gabriela Delgado noted the series was the second-highest rated on IMDb of Doctor Whos modern run, behind only the fourth.
-Delgado praised "Doomsday" as "heart wrenching" and "tragic".
+Delgado praised "Doomsday" as "heartwrenching" and "tragic".
 Digital Spys Morgan Jeffery and Rebecca Cook ranked the series fourth, praising Tennant's performance; they believed the series brought new levels of success by increasing the show's popularity and securing its future.
 Den of Geeks Andrew Blair placed the series nineteenth overall, the lowest of Tennant's run, and believed it was a "comedown" in quality from its predecessor.